 The first pier in Swanage was constructed in 1859 by Mowlem’s which was 750 feet long and was built for shipping stone which was pulled by horses along a narrow-gauge tramway which ran from the seafront to the pier.
 Parts of the tramway are still visible along the quay.

 Later the pier was used by steamers for day trippers in addition to the stone cargo.

 Due to increased use in 1895 construction of a new longer pier was started and the new pier was officially opened for traffic on 29 March 1897.

-The Old Pier which was built around 1859 was used to accommodate the ships carrying Purbeck stone from the quarries in the area and gradually fell into disuse and is now marked by the double line of decayed and broken piles that protrude above the surface of the sea.
+After steamer services discontinued in 1966 the remaining pleasure pier also began to fall into disrepair and is now marked by the double line of decayed and broken piles that protrude above the surface of the sea.

-The western end of the new pier was demolished during the second world war in case it was used for enemy landings but the section has since been replaced.
+The western end of the new pier was demolished during the second world war in case it was used for enemy landings, but the section was repaired after the war.

 In the summer season ferry services run daily from the pier mainly to Poole quay and the pier is home to the oldest diving school, www.diversdownswanage.co.uk

 The pier is a popular training site for scuba diving because it is one of the few sheltered marine diving sites on the south coast, and it has depths of only 4 metres (13 ft).

 To arrange boat berthing please ring the Pier Master: 07801 616216